ropensci-archive/citesdb/inst/response_to_reviewers.md

   `NOT_CRAN=true` shows that our test coverage is 65%.
-This is lower than typical, but as we note above, this is largely due to the verbose code for interacting with the RStudio connection pane, which can not be straightforwardly tested.
+This is lower than typical, but as we note above, this is largely due to the verbose code for interacting with the RStudio connection pane, which can not be tested other than in an interactive session.
 Other code coverage is [greater than 90%](https://codecov.io/gh/ecohealthalliance/citesdb/tree/master/R) and all major funcionality is tested.